siemens/ix/packages/documentation/docs/controls/application-frame/_application_styleguide.md

 - **forceBreakpoint:** Forces a specific breakpoint "lg", "md" or "sm".
 This can be used to force a specific application behavior that ignores the current browser viewport width.

 ## Behavior
-The application component automatically adapts, by default, to three breakpoints and changes the application layout accordingly.
+The application component automatically adapts, by default, to three breakpoints and changes the application layout accordingly:
 - "lg" for large screens (min-width 62em)
 - "md" for medium screens (min-width 48em)
 - "sm" for small screens (min-width 36em)